jdelic/saltshaker/ORDER.md

  2   | Reserved for baseline iptables states
  3   | Reserved for baseline iptables states
-10   | Pull package install jobs to the front of the queue 20   | Pull database setup jobs to the front of the queue
+10   | Pull package install jobs to the front of the queue 15   | Pull database server jobs to the front of the queue 20   | Pull database setup jobs to the front of the queue

 `order: 10` allows you to make sure that a database exists for a subsequently installed state if **the database and state exist on the same server**.
 Otherwise you must make sure to install one after the other.